-"Unstimulating"?
-Are we in some period drama?
+drama?
 Do I really want to be like you?
-Mentally unstable and miserable?

 Whoa, whoa, whoa.
 When did we start with all of this name-calling?
 We didn't start with the name-calling.
 They started with the name-calling.
 Um, I did not start with the name-calling.
 I started with your ridiculous idea of honesty, miss tan legs.
 I've never talked to you that way.